 SB 295 will have a very similar effect in Wisconsin, forcing groups that consider voter registration and mobilization part of their core missions to cease all voter registration activity.
 The severe burdens imposed by the interaction of the elimination of SRDs and the documentary proof of residency requirement will render collecting completed voter registration forms a practical impossibility.
 First Amendment rights cannot be made contingent on organizations' ability to finance the mass deployment of expensive technology, including maintenance and training.
 The proposed online voter registration system will allow only those with driver's licenses and state ID numbers to evade the proof of residency requirement.
+While photo identification is required to vote, eliminating SRDs prevents organizations from registering those who will later obtain identification or show alternative identification, including the Veteran Health Identification Cards provided in this bill.
 Wisconsin's taxpayers can ill afford further costly litigation over such an unnecessary and restrictive voter registration scheme.

-Finally, as if these restrictions on voter registration were not burdensome enough, the bill would also abolish registration locations such as public libraries and prevent municipal clerks from conducting voter registration drives.
+As if these restrictions on voter registration were not burdensome enough, the bill would also abolish registration locations such as public libraries and prevent municipal clerks from conducting voter registration drives.
 Removing these other venues and methods for registration guarantees that municipal clerks' offices will be inundated with in-person registration applicants, further adding to the costs of election administration in a presidential election year.